 If you're paying off student loans, you may be able to deduct up to \$2,500 of interest (per tax return).
-An incomebased phaseout applies.
+An income-based phaseout applies.
 (See Chart 2.)
-New!
 If your employer pays some of your student loan debt, you may be eligible to exclude up to \$5,250 from income.
-This break was created by the CARES Act and extended through 2025 by the CAA.
-Student loan interest payments for which the exclusion is allowable can't be deducted.
+(Student loan interest payments for which the exclusion is allowable can't be deducted.)
+This break is scheduled to expire after 2025.

-New!
-The ARPA requires the tax-free treatment of student loan debt forgiven between Dec.
-31, 2020, and Jan.
+2021's American Rescue Plan Act allows the tax-free treatment of student loan debt forgiven after Dec.
+31, 2020, and before Jan.
 1, 2026.
-(Forgiven debt typically is treated as taxable income.)
+(Forgiven debt otherwise is typically treated as taxable income.)